How Do I Get My Bond?

 A person who wants to appeal a judgment to a higher court is often required to post an appeal bond before the appeal is made.
 The bond is needed in order to prevent misuse of the appellate system through insubstantial appeals, and to guarantee that the appellant will follow the initial court decision.

 Are there different types of court bonds?

-There are two main types of court bonds.
+There are two main types of court bonds, but there are additional types and subtypes depending on the exact purpose of the bond.
 Each of them is described in detail below.

 When probate courts appoint a fiduciary, they require this person to obtain a fiduciary bond.